 3.12.46.3.
 The target used for the pedestrian detection tests shall be an "articulated soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO 19206-2:2018.

 3.2.6.4.
-In addition to reference targets, state-of-the-art test tools may be used to carry out the tests, replacing real vehicles and other road users (e.g., soft targets, mobile platforms, etc.).
+In addition to reference targets, state-of-the-art test tools may be used to carry out the tests, replacing real vehicles and other road users (e.g., soft targets, mobile platforms, etc.), or making real vehicles driverless.
 It shall be ensured that the test tools replacing the reference targets have comparable characteristics to those.
 Tests must not be carried out in such a way as to endanger the personnel involved and significant damage of the vehicle under test must be avoided where other means of validation are available.

 3.12.46.45.
 Details that enable the target(s) to be specifically identified and reproduced shall be recorded in the vehicle type approval documentation.